projx/squint/README.md

 This is not an oversight of Blink,  hundreds of customers have made the same request over the past couple of years (Take a look at the blink community forums).
 As yet, all Blink have said is "They would like to add it".

-After buying 6 Blink Cameras and 2 Sync Modules, I didn't have much appetite for spending more, but we needed the ability to add specific schedules for some of the cameras, as well as download the videos for long-term storage.
+After buying 6 Blink Cameras and 2 Sync Modules, I didn't have much appetite for spending more, but we needed the ability to add specific schedules for some of the cameras, as well as download the videos for long-term storage - Hence Squint!

-So, I put my weekend script-kiddie hat on, and this is the result.
+Please keep in mind this a few hours of keyboard-bashing, its a very early release, so if you have any problem, please either
+* Open an Issue with details (and I'll try to fix it
+* Just delete it

 ## Introduction
 Squint is a script that allows the automation and control of individual Blink Cameras, with: